terrestris/shogun-docs/docs/admin-client/01-instance.md

 :::

 <!-- You can find an illustrative example of how to grant permissions to a user in the following video:
-<ReactPlayer controls width="max" height="max" url="/shogun-docs/videos/admin-client-permissions.mp4" /> -->
+<ReactPlayer controls width='max' height='max' url='/shogun-docs/videos/admin-client-permissions.mp4' /> -->